 - In your active workout, tap the three dots to the right of the set that you want to log as fail or max reps.

-- Toggle the function that you want to use, and close the pop-up menu by clicking anywhere outside the field.
+- Toggle the function that you want to use, and close the pop-up menu by clicking on Close.